eideeivindsen/it2810-webutvikling-h17-prosjekt-4-group-13-1/DOCUMENTATION.md

 - Mocha: https://mochajs.org/

 ## Run Warewolf
-A fully functional version of the application is hostet here: http://it2810-13.idi.ntnu.no:8084/.
+A fully functional version of the application is hosted here: http://it2810-13.idi.ntnu.no:8084/.
 (NB!
 You need to connect to the NTNU VPN if you are not at NTNU)

 However, if you would like to download the project files and run it locally you are free to do so!